 I pretty much based the entire table around the new Shabori napkins and decided I’d go with a blue/green/neutral/metallic theme (that’s a lot of colors now that I write them all out).

-My friends Kellie and Melanie own SmithHönig (learn more about their cool backgrounds here), and they have such a gorgeous selection of colorful fabrics, which are available by the yard so you can turn them into napkins, tablecloths, tree skirts, whatever you want!
+My friends Kellie and Melanie own Boho Luxe Home (learn more about their cool backgrounds here).
+They have such a gorgeous selection of colorful fabrics, which are available by the yard so you can turn them into napkins, tablecloths, tree skirts, whatever you want!

 Which led me to bringing out these pretty new copper and marble candleholders.
 I love the mix of the two materials!